nitobuendia/oura-custom-component/README.md

 This project is a custom component for [Home-Assistant](https://home-assistant.io).
 The component sensors with sleep data for previous days from [Oura Ring](https://ouraring.com/).

+## Installation

+1. Copy the files from the `custom_component/oura/` folder into the `custom_component/oura/` of your Home-Assistant installation.
+1. Configure the sensors following the instructions in `Configuration`.
+1. Restart the Home-Assitant instance.

+1. If the code was installed and configured properly, you will get a permanent notification.
+See `Notifications` section on the Home-Assistant menu.
+1.Follow the link to Authorize Home-Assistant to access your Oura data.
+You may need to sign in and allow the data.
+1. You will be redirected to Home-Assistant where the code information will be captured and exchanged for the token.
+If the redirect fails:
+    *  Verify that your [http integration](https://www.home-assistant.io/integrations/http/) and base url are configured correctly.
+    *  Verify that you have added your Home-Assistant URL to your Oura Application in the Redirect URIs, and it contains not just the domain/base url, but the full path (i.e. including `/oura/oauth/setup`).
+See `Configuration` > `How to get client id and client secret`.

+1. Oura component will exchange the code for a token and update on the next schedule.
+If you want, you can force a sync from `Developer Tools` > `Services` > Service: `homeassistant.update_entity` + Entity: the Oura sensor and calling the service once (or twice after a break).
+    *  If the entity is not updating, check your logs for any potential errors.

 ## Configuration

 ### Schema